 Visiting Liwonde National Park

 Liwonde National Park is the most famous park in Malawi and is considered the most prolific wildlife area in the country.
-It was proclaimed a National Park in 1973 and, nowadays, covers 600 km squares that straddles the beautiful Shire River and its floodplains.
+It was proclaimed a National Park in 1973 and, nowadays, covers 600 km/squares that straddle the beautiful Shire River and its floodplains.
 Thanks to the Shire River, Liwonde NP harbours very different landscapes and a surprisingly abundant wildlife population.
-The vegetation encompasses riverine swamps, open grasslands, deciduous woodlands, as well as Palm savannahs and numerous baobabs, while on the hills dominate the miombo woods.
+The vegetation encompasses riverine swamps, open grasslands, deciduous woodlands, as well as Palm savannahs and numerous baobabs, while the hills are dominated by the miombo woods.

 The park boasts large numbers of elephants (over 900), reedbuck, waterbuck and sable, Lichtenstein’s hartebeest, crocodile, buffalo, baboon, zebra, and a massive population of hippo in the river.
-Black Rhino, an animal at risk of extinction, was introduced from South Africa and can be found in the park’s 50 km square protected area.
+The Black Rhino, an animal at risk of extinction, was introduced from South Africa and can be found in the park’s 50 km square protected area.
 Even though it’s tough to spot predators, the park includes leopard, cheetah, serval and side-striped jackal and lion.
 Liwonde NP is also a true ornithological paradise with over 300 birds species.

 Activities in Liwonde National Park

-The best way to enjoy the park and its wildlife is with the lodges’ open vehicles guided by a professional guide that will lead you around beautiful wilderness drive.
+The best way to enjoy the park and its wildlife are with the lodges’ open vehicles guided by a professional guide that will lead you around a beautiful wilderness drive.
 We booked our game drives (morning/afternoon) through Liwonde Safari Camp.
 It lasts 4 hours (6am-10am, 2pm-6pm) and costs 25 USD.
 If you have your vehicle, you can self-drive along the path of the park.